IndrajeetPatil/ggstatsplot/README.md

   ncol = 2,
   title.text = "Differences in movie length by mpaa ratings for different genres" )
-#> Note: 95% CI for partial omega-squared was computed with 100 bootstrap samples.Note: 95% CI for partial omega-squared was computed with 100 bootstrap samples.Note: 95% CI for partial omega-squared was computed with 100 bootstrap samples.Note: 95% CI for partial omega-squared was computed with 100 bootstrap samples.Note: 95% CI for partial omega-squared was computed with 100 bootstrap samples.
 ```

 <img src="man/figures/README-ggbetweenstats3-1.png" width="100%" />